LASER-UMASS/CausalTesting_ICSE20/artifact_documentation/README.md

 We can see that as expected, the final method call to ```escapeJavaStyleString``` returns the same string that was input, as the test expected (```assertEquals(expected,actual)```).
 When we look at the trace for the original failing test, we can see that this same method call adds an additional character to the input string (```String with a slash (\/) in it```), causing the test to fail.

+### Repairing the defect

-Based on this information, we can hypothesize that the cause of this defect is the mishandling of the ```/``` character in the ```escapeJavaStyleString``` method.
+Based on the information above, we can hypothesize that the cause of this defect is the mishandling of the ```/``` character in the ```escapeJavaStyleString``` method.
 Now let's see if we can find where this happening and how we can fix it.

 To navigate to this final method call ```escapeJavaStyleString``` in Eclipse, do the following: